Risks you must consider BEFORE transferring ownership of your home.

-Life Estate or Joint Ownership arrangements do work for some people who want to avoid probate.
-But don't sign a deed transferring your house unless your eyes are wide open to the possible problems that the transfer could cause you and your family in the future.
-An Asset Protection Trust or a Living Trust could provide you with the flexibility and protection that you want for your home and life savings.
-Consider these true stories, and risks of life estate or joint ownership, before you decide:
+Life Estate or Joint Ownership arrangements might work for some people who want to avoid probate.
+But don't sign a deed transferring your house unless your eyes are wide open to problems the transfer could cause you, and your family.
+Consider the risks of life estate and joint ownership, before you decide:

 Risk #1: If the house is sold during your lifetime, you may have income tax problems.

 The Principal Residence Exclusion is an important tax break that is available to homeowners.
 Make sure you understand how the exclusion works before you transfer the house to a family member.
 Transferring a principal residence may disqualify you from part or all of the capital gains tax exclusion on the sale of the residence, and cause unnecessary income tax liability when the residence is sold in the future.
 If you lose the exclusion and the family decides to sell the house during your lifetime, you could be looking at a capital gains tax on any gain (profit) on the house sale.

 Couple lost their Principal Residence income tax Exclusion.